Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Most people can prevent potassium deficiency by eating a healthy, balanced diet.

-If you are at increased risk, for example if you are taking diuretics, talk to your doctor about your potassium levels.
+If you are at increased risk, for example if you are taking a diuretic medicine, talk to your doctor about your potassium levels.